 I can completely understand why the creators of the Whole30 don’t want us to weigh ourselves daily.
 The power the scale has over our minds is absolutely insane.
 I found myself reviewing every piece of food I put in my mouth yesterday and everything I did or did not do for exercise.
 The worst part is seeing that number on the scale quickly took me out of my euphoric tiger blood state and left me a crabby monster.
-I will try my best to finish out my last week without any additional weigh-ins.
+I’ll try my best to finish out my last week without any additional weigh-ins.

 In case I wasn’t already grumpy enough, I remembered we are out of my favorite Whole30 breakfast food Chicken Pot Pie Soup so I start searching on my Whole30 Breakfast Pinterest Board.
 Since you already know I’m a type A Superfreak who daydreams her way through life and I shared the crazy health conditions I have been diagnosed with yesterday in How I Gained Over 100 Pounds and My Best Advice To You , I might as well tell you I am also intolerant to eggs, which makes a lot of diets difficult, especially when you can’t drink protein powder.

-The funny thing about my egg intolerance is it took a decade to figure it out!
+The crazy thing about my egg intolerance is it took a decade to figure it out!
 Eating eggs makes me feel dizzy and off, kind of like I’m going to pass out.
 Very vertigo like.
 Isn’t it crazy to think that I got used to feeling that way every day an hour after breakfast?
 It quickly became what I accepted as a normal way to feel!
 After years of working on healing my gut, I can now eat eggs once a week, no more.
 I already ate two eggs this week, so I’m at my weekly quota – ugh.

 For lunch, I had Buffalo Chicken Dip, cucumbers and a handful of black olives.